aayushdalal/Fanite/README.md

 ### Why semantic search

 Semantic search replaces token matching with **vector similarity**.
 Every document — and every query — is mapped into a shared high-dimensional space by a neural network, such that pieces of text with similar *meaning* end up geometrically close together, regardless of the specific words used.
 "Sample-efficient" and "less data" land near each other in that space even though they share no characters.
 This is the entire premise this project is built on.

-### Why embeddings, specifically

-An embedding is a fixed-size numerical fingerprint of meaning.
-Once text is compressed into a vector, similarity between two pieces of text becomes a well-defined, fast mathematical operation — the angle between two vectors — instead of an ambiguous linguistic problem.
-That single property is what makes it possible to search 50,000 documents in milliseconds instead of running a language model comparison against every document for every query (more on that trade-off in [Engineering Decisions](#-engineering-decisions)).

 ### Why this project exists